-On the island of Bornholm, which is part of Denmark, there is a medieval fortress called Hammershus, which was built around 1250.
+On the island of Bornholm, part of Denmark, there is a medieval fortress called Hammershus, built around 1250.

 The fortress was built around 1250, and today it is an old castle that tells the story of Bornholm’s war history and is a popular tourist attraction.